Buried Alive

 Company Web Site

 Not Anti-sex.
-Anti-SEXY.
+Anti-SEXY. by pisaquaririse

 January 25, 2008, 3:42 am

-Filed under: Antibodies, Grab a shovel, PUKE, gender pimps, rape extinction
+Filed under: Antibodies, gender pimps, Grab a shovel, PUKE, rape extinction

 I cannot imagine dedicating an entire post to why I am not anti-sex.
 No one should have to be so bored, so futilely engaged.